Luna Rossa sweeps Artemis at America's Cup

 Their best-of-13 series, which will decide the challenger to compete against defending champion Oracle Team USA for the America’s Cup, starts August 17.

-The Kiwis easily defeated Luna Rossa in the round-robin preliminary series to go straight through to the final but Luna Rossa’s helmsmen Chris Draper said the Italians were much better now.
+The Kiwis easily defeated Luna Rossa in the round-robin preliminary series to go straight through to the final, but Luna Rossa helmsman Chris Draper said the Italians were performing better now.

+“We’ve improved tons,” Draper said.
+“We’ve all seen that the Kiwis are very, very solid.
+These boats are pretty humbling.
+Fingers crossed we can be as competitive as possible.”

+Software billionaire Larry Ellison’s Oracle team won the Cup in 2010 and with it the right to set the rules and choose the venue, the windy San Francisco Bay, for this year’s competition.

-For Artemis, Saturday’s defeat marked the end of a tragic campaign, in which one of their crew members died.
+For Artemis, Saturday’s defeat marked the end of a tragic campaign.
 British Olympic gold medalist Andrew “Bart” Simpson was killed in a training accident on May 9.

+The accident destroyed the Artemis boat and wing.
+The team had planned to sail a second catamaran but changes had to be made to it, a new wing had to be built, and the crew needed to feel safe again.

 Reporting by Ronnie Cohen; Editing by Julian Linden